Nazrinn/BarbAndCaroleRealEstateTeamBugBounty/README.md

 * Firefox 80	and older
 * Opera 71 (which uses Chromium 85) and older
 * Edge 85.0.564.51 and older
-* All Internet Explorer version
+* All Internet Explorer versions

 Please report the issue anyway so I can discuss of it with Barb and Carole.